 If you have never had fresh, homemade grape juice, I assure you, you are missing out; it’s nothing like anything you can buy in a store.
 It’s more like nectar than store bought juice, thick and smooth.
 We like to dilute ours a bit with sparkling water.
 Over the years we’ve learned that our homemade grape juice doesn’t really freeze well; it just doesn’t taste nearly as special upon defrosting.
 So when it’s in season, we drink it up.

 This recipe uses Concord grapes which, according to my friends in Concord, Mass, still grow wild around those parts.
 I’m pretty sure you could use this grape juice recipe with any kind of sweet grape you like.

-Making Grape Juice
+Homemade Grape Juice Recipe

 - A colander for rinsing the grapes

 - 1 large 6 or 8-quart pot

 - A very large fine mesh sieve, or cheesecloth